dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 (0):33280
 ```

 To me, this is super cool.
-We set out to find the raw bits for an inode on disk, found it, and then made sense of the bits.
+We set out to find the raw bits for an inode on disk, found them, and then made sense of the bits.

 # Memory is a bunch of bits, too
 Now, we're not done just yet.